 To some extent, the ability to fire anyone at any time is restricted.
 When you are a member above-mentioned protected classes, you are protected from being fired solely because of your protected status.
-If you are a whistleblower or file a complaint regarding underpaid wages, inadequate health and safety management, or violations of the Labor Code, you are also protected.
+You are also protected if you are a whistleblower or file a complaint regarding underpaid wages, inadequate health and safety management, or violations of the Labor Code.

 All workers have access to these safeguards, which include: